Jonathan Shedler, PhD

 The tyranny of time: How long does effective therapy really take?

-That was then, this is now: An introduction to contemporary psychodynamic therapy [pdf]
+That was then, this is now: an introduction to contemporary psychodynamic psychotherapy [pdf]

 Getting to know me: What’s behind psychoanalysis [pdf]